 Technology Access Centre grants

-For colleges and CEGEPs in Quebec, given the substantial network of centres that support local/regional innovation, proposals are limited to a maximum of $100,000 per year to support an added administrative, research management or client development position (and associated expenses) for an established centre.
+For Quebec colleges and CEGEPs, TAC grants will only support an added administrative, research management or client development position (and associated expenses) for an established centre.